aeh0/experiiiments/_posts/2022-10-07-getting-back-on-track.md

 Still being uncertain of the timescale for a fix, I plan to turn my attention in the meantime to one of the other fellowship aims, which is to research and develop some introductory digital humanities training.
 I’ve been asked to contribute sessions on digital history and archives suitable for postgraduate students in our School of History, Religion and Archaeology later this month, so this seems like a good place to start.

-I intend to discuss the realities of digitisation in the context of our activity at Cardiff – the realities and logistics – with the aim of conveying the huge resource implications.
+I intend to discuss digitisation in the context of our activity at Cardiff – the realities and logistics – with the aim of conveying the huge resource implications.
 I hope this awareness will help students realise that digital archives represent a tiny proportion of the sources that are available to them, appreciate the decision-making processes that go into identifying what is digitised and how, and the implications these decisions have for them, as users of the archives.